xaiki/zif/doc/protocol.md

 connection, and the "server" shall refer to the peer receiving a connection.

 Before any handshaking can begin, a client must send the "zif" bytes, which are ``0x7a66``, and the "version" bytes, which presently are ``0x0000``.
+They are sent over the network as Big Endian.
 The former indicates that this is a Zif connection, the latter is protocol version - if protocol versions do not match, then the connection can be dropped.
 At some future point I am interested in adding protocol extension negotiation, but that is for the future.

 Once we know this is a Zif connection, we can begin to share ``Message``s.
 First of all, the client will send a ``Message`` with a ``Header`` of ``ProtoHeader``.